-Contacting Dell
+Contacting Dell EMC

-Dell provides several online and telephone-based support and service options.
-If you do not have an active internet connection, you can find contact information about your purchase invoice, packing slip, bill, or Dell product catalog.
+NOTE: If you do not have an active internet connection, you can find the contact information on your purchase invoice, packing slip, bill, or in the product catalog.

+Dell EMC provides several online and telephone-based support and service options.
 Availability varies by country and product, and some services may not be available in your area.
-To contact Dell for sales, technical assistance, or customer-service issues:
+To contact Dell EMC for sales, technical support, or customer service issues: